Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

   A "M-Hub" - Meeting Hub project is a web application to digitalise an effective performance management via structured meetings focused on Key Performance Indicators (KPIs) and corrective actions.
 The app is built based on one of the modules of "Digital Results Hub"(DRH) - a solution developed for a real consulting company.
 This module helps to digitise  Management Operatiing System (MOS) elements of the consulting methodology.
   "Meeitngs Hub" is a part of more extensive solution that was developed in 2021 by a global consulting company.
 Initial solution consists of 4 modules and "Meetings Hub" is one of 4 modules.
-  "Meeitngs Hub" consists of meetings, KPIs adn actions reviewed during the meetings.
+  "Meeitngs Hub" consists of meetings, KPIs and actions reviewed during the meetings.
 Meeting Hub solution is a digital product that is normally installed at the client's site.
-It helps the client to improve meetings quality and manage productivity through standard process of looking at performance trends and defiining actions to address the variance between plananed and actual performance. hwen started the application was built for educational purposes only.
+It helps the client to improve meetings quality and manage productivity through standard process of looking at performance trends and defiining the actions to address the variance between plananed and actual performance. when started the application was built for educational purposes only.

-Link to the Application: [Meetings Hub](http://ask-pft-meetinghub.herokuapp.com/) Step-By-Step development process is [here](sbsdev.jpg):
+* Link to the Application: [Meetings Hub](http://ask-pft-meetinghub.herokuapp.com/)
+* Step-By-Step development process (194 steps) is here:[DEVELOPMENT CODE](sbsdev.md):
+* testing process description is here: [TESTING](/testing.md):
 #
 ## **User Experience (UX)**
 ### **GOALS**